AleHelp/Writeups-Tryhackme/README.md

+# Writeups-Tryhackme
-# Writeups-Tryhackme inside there are some writeups of different difficulties
+inside there are some writeups of differents difficulties